 Simple English definitions for legal terms

-Read a random definition: accrual accounting method
+Read a random definition: hazardous

 The Feres Doctrine is a rule that says members of the military who are injured while on active duty cannot sue the government for damages under the Federal Tort Claims Act.
 This rule was made by the U.S. Supreme Court in a case called Feres v.
 United States.
 The court gave three reasons for this rule: (1) the government cannot be sued like a regular person, (2) the relationship between the government and military is different from other relationships, and (3) military personnel who have already received benefits for their injuries cannot also sue for damages.
 However, there is now a limited exception to this rule for cases of medical malpractice by Department of Defense health care providers.